rubenportz/Ruben-Portz/_posts/2020-02-20-Stop-hiring-Growth-Hackers-Growth-is-a-mindset-not-a-position.md

 ---
-title: Stop hiring Growth Hackers - growth is a mindset, not a position
+title: Growth is a mindset, not a position
 date: 2020-02-20 19:10:00
 category: [startup, MVP, Growth]
 ---